Drug Interactions between Benadryl and Septra

 Interactions between your drugs

-There were no interactions found in our database between Benadryl and Septra - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Benadryl and Septra.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Benadryl is in the following drug classes: anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.